-B.5.
-INTERNAL AUDIT FUNCTION
+B.5.1 Roles and responsibilities

 The role of the Internal Audit function is defined in ALPI dac's Internal Audit Charter.
 The Charter sets out the purpose, activities, scope and responsibilities of the Internal Audit function within ALPI dac and the arrangements for the management of the function, including ensuring its independence from 1st and 2nd line management of the Group.